 After the implementation, the results have to be considered with regard to the hypothesis.
 Depending on which tool you have chosen, this may already include an evaluation and archiving function.
 If the results turn out to be very different from your previous assumptions, you should review the initial data and your assumptions again and, if necessary, adjust the test criteria accordingly.

 If your test result meets your expectations, you can implement all optimisations.
 After that, it is important to keep an eye on the website and all changes.

 8. After the test is before the test

 Once you have completed a test, you can start a new test with another hypothesis.
 For example, you can gradually test and optimise different elements of your onlineshop.

-There are now many different tools that enable A/B testing for websites and online shops.
+There are now many different A/B testing tools for websites and online stores.
 Well-known examples include: